Thibault-Monnier/neutronium/README.md

 multiplicative-expression ::= primary-expression
                             | multiplicative-expression ('*' | '/') primary-expression

 primary-expression ::= literal

+identifier ::= [a-zA-Z][a-zA-Z0-9]*

+literal ::= integer-literal

+integer-literal ::= [0-9]+
 ```

 ### Neutronium target grammar (incomplete)

 Neutronium is currently in development.
 The following grammar is incomplete, and might drastically change in the future.
 It also isn't fully implemented yet.

 ```
 expr ::= equality-expr